divio/divio-cloud-docs/introduction/django-04-deploy.rst

 --------------

-The application is now running in a cloud deployment.
-However, more needs to be done.
-Core concerns of a web application will typically include
+Your Django application is now running in the cloud as well as locally, but it can't do anything useful until it is attached to basic services, such as the database and media storage.
+In the next sections we will take care of:

 * database storage
 * static asset compilation, storage and serving
 * media storage and serving

-:ref:`The next section <tutorial-django-services>` will take care of those.